KevLgl/test-symfony-kl/README.md

 3. Run `docker compose up --pull --wait` to start the project
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.
+6. Run `docker compose exec -it php /bin/sh` if u want to go in docker container bash
 ## Features

 * Production, development and CI ready